DeCA’s Operation Baby Sale event, May 1-15, offers extra savings on food, diapers, other essentials – kicking off monthly promotions through Memorial Day

-Significant savings on infant food, diapers and other essentials are headed to your local commissary May 1-15 during the Defense Commissary Agency’s (DeCA) Operation Baby Sale.
-(DeCA graphic)
+FORT LEE, Va. – Significant savings on infant food, diapers and other essentials are headed to your local commissary May 1-15 during the Defense Commissary Agency’s (DeCA) Operation Baby Sale.

+The spring event, scheduled for continental U.S. and Pacific Area commissaries, kicks off promotions leading into Memorial Day that focus on the family, said Robert Culbreth, acting executive director of the Sales, Marketing and eCommerce Group.

+“We want our patrons to know we can meet all their family needs,” Culbreth said.
+“In May, our commissaries will deliver on that pledge starting with Operation Baby Sale, and continuing with our Spring Savings Event (May 14-17) and more promotions through Memorial Day.”

 |Date Taken: